-- nodes: this $Nn \times 2$ matrix contains the coordinates (x_i, y_i) of the nodes numbered by $1 \le i \le Nn$.
+- type: a string indicating the order of the element, currently linear, quadratic or cubic. - nodes: this $Nn \times 2$ matrix contains the coordinates (x_i, y_i) of the nodes numbered by $1 \le i \le Nn$.
 The entries are real numbers. - nodesT: this Nn vector of integers contains the information of the type of nodes.
 If the entry in row i equals 0 then node i is a DOF, i.e. the value of the solution is not prescribed.
-If the entry in row i equals 1 then node i is a Dirichlet node and the value of the solution is determined by the given function. - elem: this $Ne \times 3$ matrix of integers contains in each row the numbers of three nodes forming one linear element (triangle).
+If the entry in row i equals 1 then node i is a Dirichlet node and the value of the solution is determined by the given function. - elem: for first order meshes this $Ne \times 3$ matrix of integers contains in each row the numbers of three nodes forming one linear element (triangle).
 The triangles have a positive orientation.
-For second order elements it is a $Ne \times 6$ matrix of integers. - elemT: types of elements is not used yet. - edges: this $Nb \times 2$ or $Nb \times 3$ matrix of integers contains in each row the numbers of two (or three) nodes forming a boundary edge. - edgesT: this Nb vector of integers contains the information of the type of edges.
+For second order elements it is a $Ne \times 6$ matrix of integers.
+For third order elements it is a $Ne \times 10$ matrix of integers. - elemT: types of elements is not used yet. - edges: this $Nb \times 2$, $Nb \times 3$ or $Nb \times 4$ matrix of integers contains in each row the numbers of two, three or four nodes forming a boundary edge. - edgesT: this Nb vector of integers contains the information of the type of edges.
 If the entry in row i equals -1 then edge i is part of the Dirichlet boundary, i.e. the value of the solution is prescribed.
 If the entry in row i equals -2 then edge i is part of the Neumann boundary, i.e. the value of the solution is not yet known.